-The legislation that enables the planning of projects like the Bingally 400kV substation is the Town and Country Planning (Scotland) Act 1997.
+The legislation that enables the planning of projects like the Cambushinnie 400kV substation are the Electricity Act 1989 and the Town and Country Planning (Scotland) Act 1997.

 Engaging the right people

 Local Planning Authorities determine the outcome of any applications made under the Town and Country Planning Act and establish the planning pathway our substation projects must take, including which consents are required.